Builders

 Performance considerations

 By default, Google Ads scripts executes its operations asynchronously.
 This allows scripts to group your operations as batches, and achieve high performance.
-However, calling the Operation methods like isSuccessful() and getResult() forces Google Ads scripts to flush their pending operations list, and thus may lead to poor performance.
+However, calling the Operation methods like isSuccessful() and getResult() forces Google Ads scripts to flush its pending operations list, and thus may lead to poor performance.
 Instead, create an array to hold the operations, then iterate through that array to retrieve the results.

 Poor performance Good performance

-for (var i = 0; i < keywords.length; i++)
+for (let i = 0; i < keywords.length; i++)

-var keywordOperation = adGroup
+let keywordOperation = adGroup

 .newKeywordBuilder()